HISTORY and CULTURE

 More recent articles have been digitised as PDFs.
 Many older ones are original documents, which we plan to scan and add as searchable PDFs to the collection that will be available on computers at the museum.

-The Lord Howe Island Museum newsletter is published irregularly, and contains a wide variety of news, articles about the history of the island, and summaries of recent events of scientific and environmental interest.
+The Lord Howe Island Museum newsletter is published monthly, and contains a wide variety of news, articles about the history of the island, and summaries of recent events of scientific and environmental interest.